-9% of students chose an apprenticeship/ traineeship pathway in areas of plumbing, electrical, carpentry, education, administration, manufacturing, automotive and hospitality.
-The high percentage of students choosing this pathway is a reflection of the applied learning model and transferable skills obtained at SEDA College and the encouragement of students to explore all pathway options through Structured Workplace Learning.
+15% of students chose an apprenticeship/ traineeship pathway in areas of plumbing, electrical, carpentry, manufacturing, automotive and agriculture.
+The high percentage of students choosing this pathway reflects the applied learning model and transferable skills obtained at SEDA College and the encouragement of students to explore all pathway options through Structured Workplace Learning.